camunda/camunda-docs/docs/components/modeler/web-modeler/intelligent-document-processing.md

 import IdpOverviewImg from './img/idp-overview-diagram.png';

-Camunda intelligent document processing (IDP) uses artificial intelligence (AI) and machine learning (ML) to classify, extract, and process information (data) from your structured and unstructured documents.
+Camunda intelligent document processing (IDP) uses artificial intelligence (AI) and machine learning (ML) to classify, extract, and process data from your structured and unstructured documents.

 ## About IDP